Dualsub/weather-ctk/README.md

 # Weather CTK ⛅

 Simple react web application for displaying weather forecasts.
-A deployed version of the site can be found here [here](https://dualsub.github.io/weather-ctk).
+A deployed version of the site can be found [here](https://dualsub.github.io/weather-ctk).

 ## Running